Do we unintentionally teach our children how to bully, or how to be bullied? Could this be true?

 4. Playing favorites/relational coercion – Over praising and being more loving to the child who is doing what you want them to do, so the other sees it, feels bad, and then complies.
 Or comparing: “Why can’t you what (insert other “better child”) is doing?”

-Yikes indeed.
-It seems there could a link between the behavior we seen in our children at school and what children experience at home.
-However, I haven’t met many other parents willing to acknowledge these similarities.
+The similarities are shocking.
+To me there is a clear link between the physically aggressive and emotionally aggressive behavior we see in our children at school and what children experience at home.
+However, this is one of the hardest things to see.